 Connecticut Rental Agreement

-A Connecticut rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Connecticut landlord-tenant law governs and regulates these agreements.
+A Connecticut rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+California landlord-tenant law governs and regulates these agreements.

 Connecticut Rental Agreement Types